AcademySoftwareFoundation/OpenTimelineIO/README.md

 PEP8: https://www.python.org/dev/peps/pep-0008/

+For advanced developers, arguments can be passed to CMake through the pip commandline by using the `CMAKE_ARGS` environment variable.

+*nix Example:

+`env CMAKE_ARGS="-DCMAKE_VAR=VALUE1 -DCMAKE_VAR_2=VALUE2" pip install .`

 Additionaly, to reproduce CI failures regarding the file manifest, run:
 `make manifest` locally to run the python `check-manifest` program.